gdmcdonald/R-tricks/README.md

 Short functions to make life easier in R

-## AddColHere
+## AddColHere / AddRowHere
-Function to add a column in the middle of a dataframe e.g.
+Function to add a column / row in the middle of a dataframe e.g.

 `df<-[a=1:3,b=4:6,c=7:9]`